Q&A with Amr Darrag

 MM: What would you say were your biggest mistakes?

 AD: We underestimated the power of the deep state.
-We thought that just having the revolution and elections, the deep state would diminish automatically or gradually.
+We thought that just by having the revolution and elections, the deep state would diminish automatically or gradually.

 When parliamentary elections took place and only 13 members from feloul [remnants of the Mubarak regime] parties made it, we thought it was a strong indication that they don’t have much influence.
 But maybe at that time they were still gathering themselves.